New friends, new skills and new experiences – it all happens at school camp.

 The information you provide on the Medical and Consent form will help us look after your child’s health needs at camp.
 If your child has an injury or pre-existing condition, allergy, special dietary needs or is on prescription medicines, please provide full details on this form.

-Sport and Recreation will share the information you provide with your child's school.
+The Office of Sport will share the information you provide with your child's school.

 Medication at camp